The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

 Multi-dimensional calculations

 In the channel, pricing is rarely linear.
 VARs need to adjust cost, customer price, discount, and margin dynamically, with each change recalculating the others.
 Standard CPQs struggle with this, leaving reps to make manual adjustments and reconcile calculations outside the system.
+A CPQ for ICT resellers or a CPQ for IT resellers can handle these complex pricing scenarios efficiently.

 Multi-currency handling

-Cost and Price vs. catalogue selling
+Cost and Price vs. Catalogue Selling

 4. Commercial and Financial Gaps